theupdateframework/taps/tap8.md

 The mechanism in this TAP has an additional use case:  if a rotation cycle (A to B, B to A) is detected, all delegations into the cycle are invalid.
-This also allows a developer to explicitly revoke their own key (by introducing a cycle).
+Note, this is handled the same as a delegation to a missing key and does not invalidate the delegator's entire file.
+This use of rotate loops allows a role to explicitly revoke their own key for all future actions (by introducing a cycle).

 # Motivation